 Hello, my dear friends!
 It's been a long time coming, but I'm proud to bring you a super easy DIY project.
 This is an easy bleach tie dye DIY project to do with any old t-shirt that leaves you uninspired.
 We all have some old tees that we never wear anymore.
 Once you learn how to tie dye with bleach, it gets easier to create patterns.

-Of course, you could do this do-it-yourself project with anything you have, sweatshirt, sweatpants, an old towel.
-It doesn't have to be a t-shirt but this is a great starting point.
-Go through your closet to look for items that need to be upscaled or tossed out.
+Of course, you could do this do-it-yourself project with anything you have, a sweatshirt, sweatpants, or an old towel.
+It doesn't have to be a t-shirt, but this is a great starting point.
+Go through your closet to look for items that need to be upcycled or tossed out.

-Of course, you could do this do-it-yourself project with anything you have, sweatshirt, sweatpants, an old towel.
-It doesn't have to be a t-shirt but this is a great starting point.
-Go through your closet to look for items that need to be upscaled or tossed out.
+Of course, you could do this do-it-yourself project with anything you have, a sweatshirt, sweatpants, or an old towel.
+It doesn't have to be a t-shirt, but this is a great starting point.
+Go through your closet to look for items that need to be upcycled or tossed out.

 Other optional items to bleach: